 Lead Climbing Certification

-Ready to take your lead climbing to the next level?
-To ensure safety and skills, all climbers wishing to lead climb at The Nest must complete your offical Lead Climbing Certification, conducted by our qualified staff.
+Ready to take your climbing to the next level?
+To ensure the safety of our entire community, all members wishing to lead climb or lead belay in our gym must first pass our official Lead Climb Proficiency Examination.

 Lead Climbing Course